Line drawing cyanotypes

 10:00 am - 5:00 pm

 Cyanotypes can be created using line drawings.
-This unique technique involves making a film negative by scratching through a layer of ink on a transparency film.
-The ink is rolled onto the film and dried.
-Using an etching needle you create your drawing by scratching through the thin layer of ink on the film; this process is not unlike drawing into a ground on a metal plate (for intaglio work).
+This unique technique involves making a film negative by scratching through a layer of ink onto a transparency film or sandblasted glass.
+The ink is rolled onto the film or glass and dried.
+Using an etching needle you create your drawing by scratching through the thin layer of ink on the film/glass; this process is not unlike drawing into a ground on a metal plate (for intaglio work).

-The drawing on the film is placed in contact with the prepared cyanotype paper and exposed in sunlight or a UV light unit.
+The drawing on the film/glass is placed in contact with the prepared cyanotype paper and exposed in sunlight or a UV light unit.
 The cyanotypes are then washed out in tap water.
-Each participant will make an edition of 4 cyanotypes, with a couple of proof prints.
+Each participant will make a series of 4 cyanotypes.

 For more information contact Dianne Longley: 0414 891 952 or email@example.com